hapara-fail/blocklist/README.md

 ## Services Targeted

 The blocklist is organized by service category for transparency.
-It currently includes domains related to the following platforms, among others:
+It currently includes domains related to the following platforms:

 #### Monitoring & Classroom Management
 * Bark